 - If you have academic difficulty or something new is affecting your academic performance

-- Printing your Degree Works audit and reviewing it for requirements not fulfilled (indicated by a red box and the words “still needed”);
+- Reviewing your Degree Works audit for requirements not fulfilled (indicated by a red circle and the words “still needed”);

-- Searching the Master Schedule of Courses on Banner to find classes that fulfill your requirements;
+- Searching “Look Up Courses to Add” in your MyPlattsburgh to find classes that fulfill your requirements;

 - Making a tentative schedule of courses for the next semester (complete with CRNs, days, times); and

 - Preparing a list of questions or concerns you’d like to talk about — anything from when a course will be offered next to future career plans.

 By preparing in advance, and meeting with your advisor, you receive:

 - An “OK” that your course selections are appropriate, on track, and in the correct sequence

 - An assessment of your progress toward degree completion (e.g., number of credits so far, which GenEds/Cardinal Core requirements remain)